 - Write all of your sermon/study notes in a spiral notebook.
 Then you always know where to look when you want to remember something.

-For any study that you’re doing, it is good to have something to refer to for background, such as a commentary or footnotes.
-I wanted something that simplified each book of the Bible and related it to when it occurred in history, the locations and main “characters”.
+For any study that you’re doing, it is good to have something to refer to for backgrounds, such as a commentary or footnotes.
+I wanted something that simplified each book of the Bible and related it to when it occurred in history, the locations, and the main “characters”.
 I also wanted it to be visually appealing that wasn’t a video or another note to take…so over two years, I created my own version of what I was looking for.

 Using a lot of personal research and resources (and my love for organization and drawing!), I designed printable outlines for every book of the Old Testament.
-This year I am completing the New Testament and can’t wait for the whole thing to be complete!
+Last year I completed the entire New Testament!

-I want to share these study guides with you in a way that helps supplement what you’re already doing in your own Bible study.
+I want to share these study guides with you so that it helps supplement what you’re already doing in your own Bible study.
 All you have to do is print!

 SUPPLIES TO ASSEMBLE YOUR OWN BIBLE STUDY NOTEBOOK